-We noted that rubber dams were being routinely used in root canal treatment in line with current guidance.
+We noted that rubber dams were not being routinely used in root canal treatment in line with current guidance.
 (A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth and protect the airway.
 Rubber dams should be used when endodontic treatment is being provided.
 On the rare occasions when it is not possible to use rubber dam the reasons should be recorded in the patient's dental care records giving details as to how the patient's safety was assured).
+The principal dentist assured us this would be addressed immediately.